taubman33/react-router/README.md

   }}
 />
 ```
-> Note: we have to put this less specific route **beneath** the other routes so that it checks all defined routes first
+> Note: we should put this less specific route **beneath** the other routes to indicate that it is a fallback route

 </details>